ExpressAPR/ExpressAPR/README.md

 }
 ```

+### Command-line options

+Both `init` and `run` command support command-line options to tweak some behaviors.
+Use `--help` to see the full list of options.

 ## 🛠 Configuring for other benchmarks

 We provide out-of-the-box support for Defects4J (`-i defects4j -b Math-65`) and Maven (`-i maven -b /path/to/maven-project`).
 To add support for other benchmarks, you need to provide an **interface** (as a Python class) so that the CLI know how to check out the project and get information about the bug.

-Please subclass the `class Interface` in `cli/interface/__init__.py` to provide the interface.
+Please inherit the `class Interface` in `cli/interface/__init__.py` to provide the interface for the new benchmark.
 Refer to `cli/interface/defects4j.py` for our implementation of Defects4J.

 ## 💊 Troubleshooting

-### All patches marked as implausible when using a large `-j`parameter
+### Q1.
+Problems when using a large `-j` parameter

 Most Linux distributions (e.g., Ubuntu) limit the maximum number of processes a user can use.
-This may cause problems with a large project (e.g., Closure) if you are running with a large number of threads.
+This may cause problems with some projects (e.g., Closure) if you are running with a large number of threads.
 Get the current limit with these two commands:

 - `sudo cat /proc/sys/kernel/pid_max` (kernel limit)
 - `sudo cat /sys/fs/cgroup/pids/user.slice/user-$(id -u).slice/pids.max` (systemd limit)

 Increase the limit by modifying the files above.

+### Q2.
+Patch validation results are wrong

+**Step 1: Use `--no-dedup` flag.** The Mutant Deduplication technique used in ExpressAPR assumes that tests are *stable* (not flaky, fuzzy, or concurrent).
+Although ExpressAPR tries to detect unstability, it may fails to detect some unstable tests, resulting in incorrect results.
+If this is the case, pass `--no-dedup` to the `expapr-cli run` command to opt-out Mutant Deduplication.

+**Step 2: Use `-t fallback` flag.** If the result is still wrong with `--no-dedup`, it may be a problem in [VMVM](https://github.com/Programming-Systems-Lab/vmvm), a third-party Test Virtualization dependency of ExpressAPR (similar to the JVM Reset component in UniAPR).
+We have [already fixed a few problems we encounter](https://github.com/ExpressAPR/VMVM/compare/07a36dc21373147c50ceacd7bff2b2e7a86c8780...master) in our VMVM fork, but there may be more problems.
+You may investigate the problem, or pass `-t fallback` to the `expapr-cli run` command to disable Test Virtualization (and also Mutant Deduplication that depends on it).

-### Cannot `init` for a Maven project
+### Q3.
+Cannot `init` for a Maven project

 We currently don't support validating patches to submodules.
 If this is the case, please directly validate the submodule (set `-b` to the directory of the submodule), not the parent module.

-### Patch validation results are wrong

-The patch deduplication technique used in ExpressAPR assumes that tests are *stable* (not flaky, fuzzy, or concurrent).
-Although the runtime procedure try to detect unstability, it may fails to detect some unstable tests, resulting in incorrect results.
-If this is the case, pass `--no-dedup` to the `expapr-cli run` command to opt-out patch deduplication.

-If the result is still wrong, it may be a problem in [VMVM](https://github.com/Programming-Systems-Lab/vmvm), a third-party Test Virtualization dependency of ExpressAPR (similar to the JVM Reset component in UniAPR).
-We have [already fixed a few problems we encounter](https://github.com/ExpressAPR/VMVM/compare/07a36dc21373147c50ceacd7bff2b2e7a86c8780...master) in our VMVM fork.
-If there are more problems, you may contact me or the author of VMVM, or patch yourself :)

 ## 🔗 Other resources

-- [arxiv.org/abs/2305.03955](https://arxiv.org/abs/2305.03955): Our research paper describing the implementation of ExpressAPR
+- [📄 arxiv.org/abs/2305.03955](https://arxiv.org/abs/2305.03955): Our research paper describing the implementation of ExpressAPR

-- ASE2023 (TODO link): The tool demonstration paper
+- 🎞 ASE2023 *(TODO link)*: The tool demonstration paper

-- [src/](src/): The source code of ExpressAPR Core with some documentation
+- [💾 src/](src/): The source code of ExpressAPR Core with some documentation
-- [github.com/ExpressAPR/experiment](https://github.com/ExpressAPR/experiment): Stuff to reproduce the experiment in the research paper, and raw results
+- [📊 github.com/ExpressAPR/experiment](https://github.com/ExpressAPR/experiment): Stuff to reproduce the experiment in the research paper, and raw results